gitKrystan/2025-emberfest/slides.md

 You might know quite a bit about **one data library** in particular...

-And you might even be expecting me to talk about *that* library.
+**But I want you to pretend you _are_ a dummy today.**

-**But I'm not.**
+I want you to pretend you've never seen that library before.

-Instead, I want you to pretend you've never seen that library before.
+Join me on this journey with an open mind.

 We're going to explore a new library, with new patterns.
 We're going to "boldly go where our data has never gone before."